Chucky the Killer Doll Tattoos

 We all know about Chucky and that stapled face of his.
 This one was called attention to because they were such a predominant part of this particular Chucky tattoo design.
 This was a great face for the subject matter being covered, and would do any Chucky fan proud.

-Black and Great Chucky Tattoo Design
+Great Black and Grey Chucky Tattoo Design

 Contrary to most tattoo designs, Chucky images were almost all once with a lot of color.
 That's why I included the smoky grey tattoo of Chucky, as it was unique to the genre.